CQCL/hugr-qir/README.md

 A tool for converting Hierarchical Unified Graph Representation (HUGR, pronounced _hugger_) formatted quantum programs into [QIR](https://github.com/qir-alliance/qir-spec) format.

-Warning: Not all hugr/guppy programs can be converted to QIR
+Warning: Not all hugr/guppy programs can be converted to QIR.

 ## Installation